AdobeDocs/dynamic-media-classic.en/help/using/creating-swatch-set.md

 **To edit a Swatch Set:**

-1. In the Grid View, browse to a SwatchSet, and then below the image, select **[!UICONTROL Edit]**.
+1. In the Grid View, browse to a Swatch Set, and then below the image, select **[!UICONTROL Edit]**.
-1. Do any of the following:
+1. Perform one of the following actions:

     * To add an image (published or unpublished), drag it from a folder in Add Assets onto the Swatch Set's **[!UICONTROL Views]** page.
     * To remove an image, select it, and then select **[!UICONTROL Delete]** on the toolbar.